 - Machu Picchu by train:

-This route combines a journey by shared tourist bus or private vehicle and train (categories of your choice).
+This route combines a journey by shared tourist bus or private vehicle and train (this is up to you!).

 Your journey begins from Cusco by car to the train station in Poroy or Ollantaytambo.
 Then, you continue by train enjoying the incredible views and entertainment on board (this last one according to your train category).
 Upon arrival, you take the bus to the Majestic Sanctuary.
 If you wish, you can spend the night in a nice accommodation in Aguas Calientes.
 Finally, return to Cusco.